micha/resty/README.markdown

 Quick Start
 ===========

 You have `curl`, right?
 Okay.
-Put the `resty` script in your path somewhere.

-      mv resty ~/bin/

-Source the script before using it (you can put this line in your `~/.bashrc` file if you want).
+Source the script before using it (you can put this line in your `~/.bashrc` file if you want, or just paste the contents in there).

-      . ~/bin/resty
+      . resty

 Set the REST host to which you will be making your requests (you can do this whenever you want to change hosts, anytime).